rafayqayyum/rafayqayyum/README.md

 ## About Me

 - 🎮 Passionate about games and coding
-- 🎓 BSng in Computer Science
+- 🎓 BS in Computer Science
+- Machine Learning & Deep Learning

 </br>